Skip to Content

 As a veteran-owned and operated law firm, MJA is committed to ensuring that U.S. government contractors and their families receive the maximum benefits and legal protections they are entitled to under law.
 Our experienced Defense Base Act attorneys can investigate your case, provide trusted advice, and properly submit a claim for benefits.
 Best of all, you don’t pay any out-of-pocket expenses for our services.

 If you or a loved one were injured while working as a U.S. government contractor overseas, you might be able eligible for benefits under the Defense Base Act.
 Below are some of the most frequently asked questions (FAQs) about Defense Base Act.
-Review them and then call us today at (843) 773-5501 for a free consultation.
+Review them and then call us today at (843) 773-5501 for a consultation.

 Frequently Asked Questions